conqlima/time-synchronization/README.md

 # time-synchronization
-An algorithm for physical clocks synchronization
+An algorithm for physical clocks synchronization using Python.